gamecreature/freebsd-puma5/README.md

 # freebsd-puma 5, 6

-An init script for running puma5 on FreeBSD.
+An init script for running puma on FreeBSD.
 Based on [freebsd-sidekiq].

-This rc script works with either RVM and RBENV installed in your deploy user's directory, or with a globally installed ruby.
+This rc script works with either RVM or RBENV installed in your deploy user's directory, or with a globally installed ruby.

-This script runs puma5 via the Freebsd daemon tool.
+This script runs puma via the Freebsd daemon tool.
-So it should be compatible with the latest puma5 version, which dropped internal daemonizing support (https://github.com/puma/puma/blob/master/5.0-Upgrade.md)
+So it should be compatible with the latest puma version, which dropped internal daemonizing support (https://github.com/puma/puma/blob/master/5.0-Upgrade.md)

 Simply place the `puma` script in your `/usr/local/etc/rc.d` directory, modify it if necessary, and configure your application via variables in `/etc/rc.conf`
 This has been tested on **FreeBSD 12.1** and **FreeBSD 13.2**